dadoonet/spring-elasticsearch/README.md

 ### Injecting client in your java project

-Now, you can use the client (either the node) in your java classes.
+Now, you can use the client in your java classes.

 ```java
 import org.elasticsearch.client.Client;